History

 Shonan Office is moved to Atsugi-city, Kanagawa and is renamed as Kanagawa Central Office.

-Plast Co., Ltd. becomes a subsidiary and renamed Nohara Plast Co., Ltd. (present Nohara Steel Co., Ltd.)
+Plast Co., Ltd. becomes a subsidiary and renamed Nohara Plast Co., Ltd. (current Nohara Steel Co., Ltd.)

 2001